1. How does your service work?

 In some cases, a mobile device that is left on, but not used, may incur charges.
-If a voice call is received but not answered, and the caller leaves a voicemail, it is possible you will receive a charge for a voice call.
+If a voice call is received but not answered, and the caller leaves a voicemail, you may receive a charge for a voice call.
 If a text message comes through and the mobile device is left on, you may be charged for a received text message.
-Please note that smartphones (iOS, Android and other wireless devices) are constantly looking for data connections in order to perform updates and other synchronization steps.
+Please note that smartphones (iOS, Android and other wireless devices) are constantly looking for data connections to perform updates and other synchronization steps.
 Therefore, it is highly possible that if you leave your wireless device on, you will incur data charges.
 Please contact your carrier for more information on data charges.

 7. I did not use my mobile device onboard a cruise ship and I received charges, how do I dispute charges or get a refund?

 Any questions or issues regarding billing must be handled solely through your carrier.
 WMS has no involvement at all with retail charges applied to the monthly bill by the cell phone provider.
 The cell phone carrier is the only entity with the ability to make any necessary adjustments to a customer’s bill.